T-Mobile-Sprint merger wins approval from US judge

 The decision by U.S. District Court Judge Victor Marrero clears the path for the deal, which already has federal approval and was originally valued at US$26 billion.

-In his ruling, the judge noted the difficulty in deciding an antitrust case since it forces the judge to predict the future in deciding if a deal will lead to higher prices.
+Judge Marrero said he based his decision on three essential points.
+The first was that he was not persuaded by the states that the deal would lead to higher prices or lower-quality wireless services.

-But Judge Marrero said that he based his decision on three essential points.
-The first was that he was not persuaded by the states that the deal would lead to higher prices or lower quality wireless services.
-He disagreed that Sprint would remain a strong competitor and was unconvinced that DISH, who is buying divested assets from the deal, would fail to live up to its promises to enter and compete in the wireless market.
+He disagreed that Sprint would remain a strong competitor and was unconvinced that DISH Network Corp , which is buying divested assets from the deal, would fail to live up to its promises to enter and compete in the wireless market.

-"The court concludes that the proposed merger is not reasonably likely to substantially lessen competition," he wrote.
+"The court concludes that the proposed merger is not reasonably likely to substantially lessen competition," Judge Marrero wrote, adding that he was confident in DISH's ability to transform into a "disruptive maverick" in the wireless industry.

 New York's attorney general said the state is considering an appeal; California's attorney general said that state is "prepared to fight."

-"State enforcement is critically important for competition and consumers, particularly under an administration where federal enforcers allow harmful mergers to proceed, often with ineffective remedies, she said.
+The judge's decision to let the deal proceed drew criticism from some antitrust experts.

-Sprint and T-Mobile said in a statement they would move to finalize the merger, which is still subject to certain closing conditions and possible court proceedings.
+“If this merger is not anticompetitive, even with the remedies agreed to, it is hard to know what is,” said Eleanor Fox, trade regulation and antitrust law professor at New York University.

-The U.S. Justice Department approved the deal in July after the carriers agreed to sell some prepaid assets to satellite provider Dish Network Corp, which would create its own cellular network to ensure that there would still be four competitors in the market.
-The Federal Communications Commission signed off on the deal in October.
+The U.S. Justice Department approved the deal in July after the carriers agreed to sell some prepaid assets to satellite provider Dish, which would create its own cellular network to ensure there would still be four competitors in the market.
+The Federal Communications Commission signed off on the deal in October in a vote split 3-2 along party lines.

-Uniting T-Mobile's low-band spectrum and Sprint's mid-band spectrum could allow a fast rollout of a national 5G network.
-Japan's Softbank Group Corp is Sprint's controlling shareholder.
+FCC Chairman Ajit Pai said the ruling was a big win for American consumers and would help ensure U.S. leadership in rolling out a 5G network.

-(Additional reporting by Jon Stempel; Editing by Noeleen Walder, Lisa Shumaker and Nick Zieminski)
+(Additional reporting by Jonathan Stempel in New York and David Shepardson in Washington, D.C.; Editing by Nick Zieminski, Kenneth Li and Dan Grebler)